 The Trust for Governors Island, our island partner, also offers other programming.
-Some events hosted by the Trust and other entities may be ticketed and require an entrance fee.
+Some events hosted by the Trust and other organizations may be ticketed and require an entrance fee.

 Liggett Terrace Food Court, King Avenue Food Court a other locations on Governors Island feature a variety of food truck and tent vendors that serve a variety of meals, snacks, and beverages.
 Check here to see a listing of food service vendors and their hours of operations on the island.